m3txn/m3txn/README.md

 - ⚡ Fun fact: I love to play games , play basketball 🏀 and skateborading
 ## ⏲ What we are doing now:
-I'm doing and selling artifical intelegent projects 🤖 I'm a Programming an cheats for people 👩‍💻
+I'm doing and selling artifical intelegent projects 🤖 I'm a Programming cheats for people 👩‍💻
 I also work as a FreeLancer 🆓.

 <br />